 - Additional services provided

 - Value for money is not just about generating returns.
-Good overall service is what keeps clients happy and prevents them from leaving
+Good overall service is what keeps clients happy and prevents them from leaving.

-- The framework gives asset managers an incentive to evaluate how they deliver value for money to their clients
+- The framework gives asset managers an incentive to evaluate how they deliver value for money to their clients.

-- Value for money will put further pressure on fees which will impact boutique asset managers most
+- Value for money will put further pressure on fees which will impact boutique asset managers most.

-The roundtable discussion opened with a statement from the facilitator “Assessing value for money is useful to assess clients’ satisfaction and as an industry we should get ahead of this in front of the regulator and clients”.
+The roundtable discussion opened with a statement from the expert “Assessing value for money is useful to assess clients’ satisfaction and as an industry we should get ahead of this in front of the regulator and clients”.
 He also explained that there are three key parts to the framework focusing on returns, costs and other services delivered to clients measured over a certain time period.

 The discussion moved on to establishing what value for money stands for and how to interpret it.
 One participant questioned whether it is all about returns.
 Participants agreed that good overall service is what prevents clients from leaving, contributing to client retention.
 There was also an agreement that the FCA’s value for money prompted fund managers to update their client documents – some of them (in terms of structure) have not changed in 15 years.

-Participants agreed that there will be further pressure on fees – though participants pointed out that as an industry, asset managers aren’t good when it comes to defending their fees.
+Participants agreed that there will be further pressure on fees – though participants pointed out that, as an industry, asset managers aren’t good when it comes to defending their fees.
 An example of St James’s Place was given which is expensive yet continues to attract clients as the level of services is high enough and justifies the fees.
 Satisfaction with the service is key.